Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/multi-index/how-to-define-a-singleton.md

 ### 3. Define A Singleton Type Alias

 For ease of use, define a type alias `singleton_type` based on the `sysio::singleton` template type, parametarized with a random name `"testtable"` and the `testtable` data structure.
-The names must adhere to `Antelope` account name restrictions.
+The names must adhere to the existing account name restrictions.

    ```diff
    struct [[sysio::table]] testtable {